Use leftover kitchen scraps to regrow certain vegetables with just a little tray of water and a spot near the window.

 - Sweet potatoes

-You can also save the seeds from lemons, apples, cherries, nectarines, peppers, peaches, pumpkins, tomatoes, and plums to grow your own fruits and veggies!
+You can also save the seeds from lemons, apples, cherries, nectarines, peppers, peaches, pumpkins, tomatoes, and plums to grow your own fruits and vegetables!

 What veggies are you regrowing?
-What have you used them in?
 Share in the comments below.

 Lots of love,